Divergence-Based Adaptive Aggregation for Byzantine Robust Federated Learning: Introduction

 Recent works have designed Byzantine-robust aggregation strategies to remove outliers among the workers, i.e., comparing all local updates and suppressing the anomalies~\cite{blanchard2017machine,fang2020local,yin2018byzantine}.
 With techniques, e.g., Krum~\cite{blanchard2017machine} and Trimmed Mean~\cite{fang2020local}, FL systems can withstand malicious attacks to some extent.
 In \cite{li2019rsa}, RSA was designed to penalize the difference between local and global model parameters to defend against Byzantine workers.
 These methods lack robustness against Byzantine attacks when malicious workers become widespread.

-In \cite{cao2020fltrust}, FLTrust was proposed, where the PS leverages a root dataset to guide the global update direction.
+In \cite{cao2020fltrust}, FLTrust was proposed, where the PS leverages a root dataset to guide the global update direction by evaluating a cosine similarity-based trust score for each local update.
+Apart from FLTrust, other state-of-the-art trust score-based methods are FLEST \cite{geng2023better} and FLTG \cite{wen2025fltg}.
 In \cite{9721118}, the geometric median~\cite{minsker2015geometric} was adopted for FedAvg due to its strong tolerance against a high proportion of malicious workers.
 In~\cite{9153949}, Byrd-SAGA was developed, which augments the SAGA method~\cite{defazio2014saga} with the geometric median to achieve Byzantine robustness.
 In~\cite{10100920}, BROADCAST was proposed, which integrates gradient difference compression with SAGA to mitigate compression and stochastic noise, enhancing resilience to Byzantine attacks.
 However, these algorithms lack convergence guarantees in Byzantine FL systems with heterogeneous data, particularly for non-convex learning models.
 Recently, in \cite{zuo2024byzantine}, a convergence guarantee was established for the geometric median under data heterogeneity, albeit relying on the debatable assumption of bounded gradients.